Setting Up a Company

 From January 15, 2023, you can set up a limited liability company online.
 You no longer have to go to a notary, you just need to contact a notary via the Internet and verify your identity using a citizen’s identity (for example, via a bank identity, see more here).

 Establishment of a company is also possible via the notary office where you will write up the notarial record of the Founding of the Company.
+Sole founders draft a Founding Deed; multiple founders require Memorandum of Association.
+Both must be notarized.
 Both, online and offline establishment must include:

 - designation of shareholders,